pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

             or in our exemple :

-            `@reboot /home/your user name/VPN/VPNautoconnect.sh`
-            (*Replace "your user name" by your user name folder)
+            `@reboot /home/your user name/VPN/VPNautoconnect.sh` (*Replace "your user name" by your username's folder)

         - Tape CTRL + X then y and Enter to save the document

 Reboot an enjoy ! :-)

-If it's not working try to replace in the file "VPNautoconnect.sh" :
+If it's not working try to replace in the file "VPNautoconnect.sh" `nmcli con status` by `nmcli con show --active` :

+To modifiy the file "VPNautoconnect.sh" tape in your terminal :

+`sudo gedit /path/to/my/script/VPNautoconnecte.sh`

+or in our case :
-`gedit /home/your user name/VPN/VPNautoconnecte.sh`

-(*Replace "your user name" by your user name folder)
+`sudo gedit /home/your user name/VPN/VPNautoconnecte.sh` (*Replace "your user name" by your username's folder)

-`nmcli con status`

-by

-`nmcli con show --active`